 Step 3: Finally, when your device has been traced, tap Unlock, and then again hit on the Unlock button.
 To proceed further, enter your Samsung account password and then click Next.
 This will reset your device and change the Lock screen security type to swipe only.

 Find My Device is one of Android’s most useful features.
 You can find your smartphone online if you ever forget or misplace it.
-Furthermore, if your Android device is locked, utilizing Google Find My Device unlock is an excellent technique to unlock it.
-However, if you’re looking for another way to unlock your Android device, we propose using DroidKit – FRP bypass.
-It is the most effective Android device unlocking tool.
+Furthermore, if your Android device is locked, utilizing Google Find My Device unlock is an excellent technique.
+And, DroidKit can unlock any phone password, pattern, PIN, etc. What’s more, you can unlock your phone locked by Find My Device with DroidKit’s FRP bypass tool.
+Free download and try it now!

 Product-related questions?
 Contact Our Support Team to Get Quick Solution >